input-output-hk/peras-design/docs/reports/tech-report-1.md

 Work on the Peras protocol highlighted three areas where co-evolving improved tooling would facilitate the full specification of the protocol and provide evidence for the business case for Peras's adoption.
 Such improvements would lay the groundwork for rapid assessment of other proposed and future protocols.

-First, numerically quantifying the tradeoffs in settlement time vs resistance to adversaries as a function of the nine new parameters required for configuring Peras requires moderately detailed network simulation.
+First, numerically quantifying the tradeoffs in settlement time vs. resistance to adversaries as a function of the nine new parameters required for configuring Peras requires moderately detailed network simulation.
 Although work on Peras could continue down the path of elaborating the "homegrown" network simulations described in this document, the alternative approach would be to invest in a more general simulator of network mini-protocols.
 Such a simulation would operate at a higher level than the existing `netsim`, which currently emphasizes the routing of messages, but could be built upon it.
 In general, time management and representation of mini-protocols would be required in such a simulator.
 This recommendation reinforces the conclusions of the recent *Network Simulation Tools Comparison* document, which states "We are now ready to extract these utility tools and combine them into a general-purpose framework so that the team and partners can utilize them and produce consistent output."

 Second, polishing the ΔQ toolset via a few capability enhancements, calibrated default settings, improved documentation, and publication would enable a more rigorous analysis of Peras that stakeholders such as researchers, SPOs, and implementers could reproduce and use in studying Peras variants and other proposed protocols.
 The ΔQ software is already reasonably close to providing such capabilities, but needs some investment and refinement.